AI45Lab/ADCE/README.md

 # Causal-Mediation-Analysis-Framework
-Core for the Paper: Just Surface Structures Learners?
-A Causal Reassessment of LLMs' Comprehension Abilities
+Core for the Paper: Beyond Surface Structure: A Causal Assessment of LLMs' Comprehension Ability

 ## Environment